simarKumar/Hungry-foods/README.md

-# Hungry-foods
-HungryFood is a full-stack food ordering website built using Node.js, Express, and MySQL.
-It allows users to browse restaurants, view menus, add items to their cart, and place orders.
-The system includes user authentication, admin restaurant management, and a responsive interface for an improved user experience.

 # 🍔 HungryFood – Food Ordering Website

 HungryFood is a full-stack food ordering web application that allows users to browse restaurants, explore menus, add items to their cart, and place online orders.
 Built using Node.js, Express, MySQL, and EJS, the project includes admin and user roles, authentication, and basic restaurant management.